gimli-org/transform2021/README.md

 ### Step 4: Start JupyterLab

 1. **Windows users:** Make sure you set a default browser that is **not Internet Explorer**.
-2. Activate the conda environment: `conda activate t21-thurs-harmonica`
+2. Activate the conda environment: `conda activate pg-transform`
 3. Start JupyterLab: `jupyter lab`
 4. Jupyter should open in your default web browser.
 We'll start from here in the tutorial and create a new notebook together.